How can I insert fees, discounts, and taxes at the order level and item level?

 How can I get started with the fabric Orders module?

 If you are using fabric Orders with fabric Store Fulfillment and fabric Inventory, you can start creating orders using the order create endpoint after inventory is set up.
-Alternatively, you can disable inventory reservation for order fulfillment by contacting fabric support at [email protected].
+Alternatively, you can disable inventory reservation for order fulfillment by contacting fabric support.

 How does fabric Orders (also called OMS) handle the order fulfillment process?